 "I didn't know it would be so quick!" the woman exclaimed, switching to fluent Japanese, "I suppose I got here in time.
 Sorry for the condition of this place, but I just rented it last week, the lease started just yesterday, and I haven't had time to furnish it."

 "Excuse me, but your Japanese is amazing!" said Ken.

 And her English is full of grammatical errors...Naoto thought, but Ken's right.
 She speaks Japanese like a native!

 "Ssenk-yoo-berry-machu!" the woman bowed, "My name is Lisa Silverman.
 Nice to meet you all."

 "I knew it!"
 Teddie exclaimed as he leapt to his feet.
 "It's Ginko-chan!
 The idol!
 I have all your old CDs!"

 Something clicked in Naoto's mind.
 She had recalled Rise talking about an idol that she had looked up to.
 She remembered that the singer was Caucasian, had an American name, but sang in both Japanese and Cantonese.
 Was this the woman Rise had talked about?

-"Lisa lived in Sumaru city during the Joker murders," Margaret explained, "She's also a persona-user,"
+"Lisa Silverman lived in Sumaru city during the Joker murders," Margaret explained, "She's also a Persona-user."